 Past Trauma Can Create a Fear of Dental Appointments

 Past trauma is one of the most common reasons for a fear of dentists.
 If you had a bad experience at the dentist as a child, you may dread visiting the dentist as an adult.
+It is advised to choose a pediatric dentist for your children’s dentistry needs to avoid a bad experience for your children.

 In order to overcome this fear, you’ll need to confront it.
 Understand that the trauma you experienced is unlikely to occur a second time.
 Though, this is easier said than done.